rikurauhala/you.github.io/docs/architecture.md

 ## Overview

-This document explains the architecture of the application and works as a manual for contributors in a beginner-friendly way.
+This document provides an overview of the software architecture of the application and works as a manual for contributors.

-The application is a single-page web app written in TypeScript.
+The application is a single-page React app written in TypeScript.
 The application can be deployed to [GitHub pages](https://pages.github.com/) with the npm package [gh-pages](https://github.com/tschaub/gh-pages).
 Data is fetched from GitHub using [Octokit](https://github.com/octokit/octokit.js) and the [GitHub REST API](https://docs.github.com/en/rest).

+For instructions on how to set up and deploy your own version, see the [user manual](manual.md).

 ## Structure

-Here is a short overview of the project structure.
-For instructions, see [manual](manual.md).
+Here is a short overview of the project structure, directory by directory.

+### .github

+Contains GitHub related files: the GitHub Actions CI/CD workflow defined in [main.yml](../.github/workflows/main.yml) and other files related to the repository hosted on GitHub.

 ### build

 Not committed to the repository.
 Contains the contents of the public folder and the compiled JavaScript code.

-### documentation
+### docs

 As the name would suggest, project documentation is located here.
 This document, architecture.md provides insight into how the application works.
 The file manual.md contains the user manual and instructions for setting up and configuring the application.

 ```
-├── documentation
+├── docs
 │   ├── architecture.md
+│   ├── credits.md
 │   └── manual.md
 ```